circuitikz/circuitikz/README.md

 circuitikz
 ==========

-This is CircuiTikz, version 0.3.0.
+This is CircuiTikz, version 0.3.1 beta.

 This package provides a set of macros for naturally typesetting electrical and (somewhat less naturally, perhaps) electronical networks.